pl44t/yt-dlp-webui/README.md

         notepad app.py
           #go to line 8, you should see
             BASE_DOWNLOAD_FOLDER = '/BASE/DIRECTORY/FOR/DOWNLOADS/'
-          #change '/BASE/DIRECTORY/FOR/DOWNLOADS/' to whatever path from the install you want
+          #change '/BASE/DIRECTORY/FOR/DOWNLOADS/' to whatever path from the C drive you want

       #edit the index.html
         notepad templates/index.html